isabella232/core-services-learn.en/help/overview.md

 # Overview

 Adobe Experience Cloud Core Services are capabilities provided to Experience Cloud customers to help them implement and get maximum value from their licensed solutions.
-The Core Services consist of Admin console, Assets, Exchange, Launch, Dynamic Tag Management, Triggers, Feed, Mobile Services, and People.
+The Core Services consist of Admin console, Assets, Exchange, Experience Platform Launch, Dynamic Tag Management, Triggers, Feed, Mobile Services, and People.
 Use these videos and tutorials to learn the many Core Services.

 ## What's New